helkaloic/english-dictionary-data/README.md

 # Simple English Dictionary
-An Simple English Dictionary in JSON format - a list of words, with meanings, synonyms and antonyms.
+A Simple English Dictionary in JSON format - a list of words, with meanings, synonyms and antonyms.

 **_Note:_**